 - Improved sleep quality

-After several months of TRT, patients can expect the following benefits:
+After several months of TRT, many patients experience:

 - More efficient muscle growth (as part of a diligent weight training regimen)